 May 2, 2006—

-The Board of Control authorized a $500,000 bond issue Friday, April 28, to establish a childcare center on campus.
+The Board of Trustees authorized a $500,000 bond issue Friday, April 28, to establish a childcare center on campus.

 The center will address a longstanding need at the university, according to Michigan Tech President Glenn Mroz.
 “For years, our faculty and staff have discussed establishing affordable, quality childcare on campus,” he said.
 “In particular, this is a matter of critical importance in attracting and retaining new faculty, many of whom have young children.”